solidtime-io/solidtime/README.md

 ## E2E Troubleshooting

+If E2E tests are not working at all, make sure you do not have the Vite server running and just run `npm run build` to update the version.
 If the E2E tests are not working consistently and fail with a timeout during the authentication, you might want to delete the `test-results/.auth` directory to force new test accounts to be created.

 ## Generate ZOD Client